Still Alive in us

 Here the Company is equipped with a wide range of shipbuilding and ship-repair facilities, including three dry docks for ship repair.

 The largest of the Company’s docks is No. 3 Repair Dock, which measures 340.0m long and 56.0m wide and is equipped with four cranes.
-It can be used to conduct repairs on large work and commercial vessels.
+It can be used to conduct repairs on large work and merchant vessels.

 On the marine platform and in the assembly, disassembly and outfitting yards, the Company fabricates some ships as well as other steel structures.